-If you believe your private health information has been mishandled or exposed, you have the right to file a HIPAA complaint and hold the responsible party accountable.
+If you believe your protected health information (PHI) has been mishandled, exposed, or accessed without permission, you have the right to file a HIPAA Complaint and hold the responsible party accountable.

-The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to protect sensitive patient data, and when those protections are violated, individuals and organizations can take action by filing a formal complaint.
+The Health Insurance Portability and Accountability Act (HIPAA), enacted in 1996, establishes strict standards for safeguarding sensitive patient data.
+When these standards are violated, individuals can take action by submitting a formal HIPAA complaint.

-These complaints are typically investigated by the Office for Civil Rights (OCR) within the U.S. Department of Health and Human Services (HHS).
+Most HIPAA complaints are investigated by the Office for Civil Rights (OCR), a division of the U.S. Department of Health and Human Services (HHS).

 - Who can file a HIPAA complaint